 At this point, Stout is a mini-chain, but that’s because good burgers and beer always win out, and Stout has both.
-In the thick of Cahuenga Blvd., Stout’s space is refreshingly low-key, with a front wraparound patio ideal for people watching.
-The brie and fig jam-covered Six Weeker burger is our usual go-to, but if you’re feeling like being a little healthy today, their Bollywood veggie burger is a nice compromise.
+In the thick of Cahuenga Blvd., Stout’s space is refreshingly low-key, with a wraparound front patio ideal for people-watching.
+The brie-and-fig-jam-covered Six Weeker burger is our usual go-to, but if you’re feeling like being a little healthy today, their Bollywood veggie burger is a nice compromise.

 Pacific Theaters at The grove

 For anyone who lives within a half-mile radius of Beverly and Crescent Heights, Marvin is your Cheers.
 For anyone else, this is a French bistro with food good enough to drive across the city for and a great spot to fill up on wine before braving the hordes of tourists at The Grove.
 Things can get a little pricey here, so we recommend coming in with the intention of aggressively snacking instead of throwing down for a three-course meal.
 Just make sure what you’re snacking on is one of the toasts.

 If the goal is to spend as little time inside The Grove as possible, go to Escuela Taqueria.
 The tiny Mexican spot on Beverly has a relaxed atmosphere, good tacos across-the-board, and the only true BYOB policy in the neighborhood.
 If there’s a preferred way to handle The Grove on a Saturday night, it’s with half a bottle of chardonnay in your bag and a few pork rib tacos in your stomach.